lqdev/luisquintanilla.me/_src/wiki/nixos-dotnet-packages-source.md

 ### Get dependencies

-The next step is to get the dependencies.
+Now that you have the correct SHA, try getting the dependencies again.
 These dependencies are created in a series of steps:

-1. Run the following command `sudo nix-build -A fitch.passthru.fetch-deps`.
+1. Run the following command `sudo nix-build -A fitch.fetch-deps`.
 The result of this command is an executable script called *result*.
 1. Run the *result* script. `sudo ./result deps.nix`.
 This will generate the lockfile called *deps.nix* and is referenced by the `nugetDeps` property.

 ### Build package